 Tips for Algorithmic Exams

-First, let's address a question: Is it better to practice LeetCode problems directly on the website or in a local IDE?
+First, let's address a question: Is it better to practice LeetCode problems directly on the website or on a local IDE?

-If you're dealing with a test format like that on Niuke, where you handle input and output yourself, it's definitely best to write in an IDE.
+If the format is like the Nowcoder coding assessments, where you handle input and output by yourself, it's definitely better to write in an IDE.
 However, for LeetCode's format, I personally prefer solving problems directly on the website for two reasons:

 1. Convenience